 Service is one of the pillars of Madeira’s founding and is the foundation for sophomore Co-Curriculum.
 Service takes students outside their comfort zones, into unfamiliar and challenging environments.
 These encounters broaden their understanding of local and global problems that will take a new generation of leaders to solve.

-Students are assessed on their ability to work as a member of a team, think creatively about problems, develop workable solutions, and persuasively present their ideas.
+Students are assessed on their ability to work as a member of a team, think creatively about local community challenges, demonstrate an understanding of those they serve develop workable solutions, and persuasively present their ideas.

 1 Mod, Required for 11th Graders

 In the first part of the U.S. History course, called the American Revolution and the Constitution, students will develop a working knowledge of how the U.S. government functions and what role Capitol Hill plays.
-One of the four mods of U.S. History is called the PREP module, during which students work with the Co-Curriculum Office to develop the skills necessary to thrive in a congressional office and with their history teacher to practice the oral and written skills, awareness of current events, and the research skills necessary for completing the Co-Curriculum Capstone Project.
+Before students go to Capitol Hill, they will complete the PREP mod, which is one of their four U.S. History mods.
+During the PREP mod, students will work with their history teacher to practice the oral and written skills , awareness of current events, and the research skills necessary to work in a Congressional Office.
+Students also will identify a national policy issues that is important to them.

-During their internship on Capitol Hill, students will submit a variety of assignments to the Co-Curriculum Office that will help them reflect upon their experience and to begin to prepare for the final research paper in U.S. History.
-Students will identify a national policy issue, for instance public education or veteran’s affairs.
-This policy will be the focus of their Co-Curriculum capstone project, the research-based culmination of your internship experience, as well as the final research project in U.S. History.
-In addition to their daily duties as congressional interns, the Co-Curriculum Capstone project gives girls the opportunity to apply skills learned in the classroom – quantitative and analytical reasoning skills, oral and written communication skills, and research and tech skills – to effect change.
+During their internship on Capitol Hill, students will submit a variety of assignments to the Co-Curriculum Office that will help them reflect upon their experience and their national policy issue.
+This policy issue will be the focus of their Co-Curriculum capstone project, the research-based culmination of their internship experience, as well as the final research project in U.S. History.
+In addition to their daily duties as Congressional interns, the Co-Curriculum Capstone project gives girls the opportunity to apply skills learned in the classroom – quantitative and analytical reasoning skills, oral and written communication skills, and research and tech skills – to effect change.

 1 Mod, Required for 12th Graders